112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 takes money to have decent plumbing .
 That's why s o zru ny people in France don't have it .
 That's wily so marr y people iii our own United States don't have decent plumb either .
-The Germans have much better plumbing than th e
+The Germans have much better plumbing than the
 French - the Germans could afford it .
 Most French buildings are very old : its harder and more expensive to install plumbing in an old house than in '